Are personality quizzes actually reliable?

 There are various personality quiz types, each offering unique insights into individual characteristics and behaviors.
 Let’s take a closer look at some common ones and assess their reliability across different contexts.

-The MBTI categorizes people into 16 different personality types.
+The personality type categorizes people into 16 different personality types.
 This is based on their preferences in four areas.
 These areas are extroversion/introversion, sensing/intuition, thinking/feeling, and judging/perceiving.

-While popular, the MBTI has faced criticism for its binary nature and lack of scientific validity.
+While popular, the personality type quiz has faced criticism for its binary nature and lack of scientific validity.
 After interviewing psychologists, Vox said it’s “totally meaningless”.
 Psycom undermined the test’s nature of being inconsistent, depending on when the survey taker takes it.

 The Big 5 personality traits